 In this paper, we show that both access to amenities and associated travel costs are affected by parenthood and marriage, underscoring the heightened importance of decisions regarding residential and workplace locations in certain metropolitan areas.
-For instance, across most examined US cities, non parents and unmarried individuals generally spend less time travelling ($\Delta C > 0$ in Fig.~\ref{fig:mobility_characterisation}), whereas parents and married individuals tend to live in closer proximity to a range of essential amenities.
+For instance, across most examined US cities, the empirical data show patterns where non-parents and unmarried individuals spend less time travelling ($\Delta C > 0$ in Figure~\ref{fig:mobility_characterisation}), whereas parents and married individuals tend to live in closer proximity to a range of essential amenities.
 Notably, these observed patterns show no clear correlation with either population size or city scale.
 Moreover, our comparisons with null models confirm that the results are robust to potential fluctuations in travel distributions, household characteristics, and spatial delineations, reinforcing the validity of our conclusions.

 Our findings indicate that in most cities, parents and married individuals work closer to a broader range of amenities.
 However, in some metropolitan areas, this advantage is coupled with longer average commuting times, suggesting a need for tailored interventions to alleviate the mobility burden on these demographic groups.
-In the literature, we also observe that changes in the household arrangements and status increases more the gender and race differences in commuting travel time~\cite{hu2021gender}.
+In the literature, we also observe that changes in household arrangements and status increase gender and race differences in commuting travel time more significantly~\cite{hu2021gender}.

 These insights offer valuable guidance for policymakers and urban planners aiming to refine public transportation, reduce inequalities in access to services, foster more sustainable urban environments, and strengthen community cohesion.
 Moreover, cities that successfully accommodate diverse household arrangements may serve as models for other regions seeking to optimise their urban ecosystems.